 a computer terminal doing finite element analysis work to help the design of

 plastic injection moulding tools.
-However, I have now joined the ranks of the retired, and am looking forwards to being able to spend a bit more time at the workbench.
+However, I have now joined the ranks of the retired, and have been able to spend a bit more time at the workbench.

 I have been building model aeroplanes since I was a kid